getify/You-Dont-Know-JS/async & performance/ch3.md

 That should paint a clear picture of why error handling with Promises is error-prone (pun intended).
 It's far too easy to have errors swallowed, as this is very rarely what you'd intend.

-**Note:** If you use the Promise API in an invalid way and an error occurs that prevents proper Promise construction, the result will be an immediately thrown exception, **not a rejected Promise**.
+**Warning:** If you use the Promise API in an invalid way and an error occurs that prevents proper Promise construction, the result will be an immediately thrown exception, **not a rejected Promise**.
 Some examples of incorrect usage that fail Promise construction: `new Promise(null)`, `Promise.all()`, `Promise.race(42)`, and so on.
 You can't get a rejected Promise if you don't use the Promise API validly enough to actually construct a Promise in the first place!

 ### Pit of Despair